 She's quite an important character in BotW, upgrading your sheikah sensor, remote bomba, and stasis runes, which is vital if you want to be successful on your journey.
 Come to the events of Tears of the Kingdom, she's the head of Lookout Landing, and we have to admit, she has a certain authority about her - no doubt because she doesn't resemble a toddler anymore.

-Villains are arguably better than the heroes; more often than not, they’re more entertaining, for better or worse.
+Villains are arguably better than the heroes; more often than not, they're more entertaining, for better or worse.
 Zant is one of the better villains in the Zelda universe, besides Ganon, of course.
-He debuted in Twilight Princes, being the main antagonist that Link needs to overcome.
-While some enemies in Zelda can be intimidating, none come so close to being a horror villain as Zant.
+He debuted in Twilight Princess as the main antagonist that Link needs to overcome.
+While some enemies in Zelda can be intimidating, none come so close to being a horror villain as Zant, and that's what helps him to stand out among all of the villains in the franchise.

 Talk about arrogance.
 Revali is dripping head to toe with it, and he's especially boastful about his abilities in front of Link.
 If you ask me, it's a bit unfair to have a sword-measuring contest in front of a silent protagonist; how is Link supposed to shut Revali down?
 Still, there's no denying his prowess as an archer.
 As for what games Revali appears in, he's in Breath of the Wild and Age of Calamity, though he also appears in Super Smash Bros.
 Ultimate.

-It should come as no surprise to fans of The Legend of Zelda: Skyward Sword that Fi is on this list, the fairy spirit leaves quite the impression throughout your adventure.
-She’s a highly intelligent being with a formal aura, and she’s here to help guide you on your adventure, ensuring you defeat the evil Demon Lord.
+It should come as no surprise to fans of The Legend of Zelda: Skyward Sword that Fi is on this list.
+The fairy spirit leaves quite an impression throughout your adventure.
+She's a highly intelligent being with a formal aura, and she's here to help guide you on your adventure, ensuring you defeat the evil Demon Lord.

 Sidon first appears in Breath of the Wild, going on to show up in Age of Calamity and Tears of the Kingdom.
-His appearance is based on a hammerhead shark, and that’s honestly reason enough to have him on this list.
-Another reason is his impeccable choice of weapon, using a lightscale trident, which looks totally badass.
-We also can’t help but admire his love for life; he has an infectious enthusiasm that we can’t help but find a little charming.
+His appearance is based on a hammerhead shark, and that's honestly reason enough to have him on this list.
+Another reason is his impeccable choice of weapon: a lightscale trident that looks totally badass.
+We also can't help but admire his love for life; he has an infectious enthusiasm that we find a little charming.